-As with most types of fruit, papaya has a short shelf life.
+As with most types of fruit, papaya has a short shelf life, so it needs to be prepared quickly.

 First, it's important to know what the fruit looks like.
 Although the papaya fruit can weigh in up to a whopping twenty pounds, the average papaya in the market is about six inches long and weighs from one to two pounds.